 The end users of the Greenhouse EWS are the greenhouse owners.
 They will subscribe to this service via their advisors (in this case PinC Agro) or insurance companies having the role of service providers.

 The needs of the greenhouse owners are reflected by the challenges they face in order to stay ahead in the market.
 They need to gain insight into the risks threatening their business, to take action to ensure that they can meet their clients’ demands and stay competitive.
-A warning is the first step in protecting their business operations and assets.

 The needs of the greenhouse owners are: